LLM Parameters

 Or in TypeScript (future milestone):

-src/llm/types.ts— source implementation (planned)- Cohere: Parameters Guide — how sampling parameters mathematically work
+src/llm/types.ts— source implementation (shipped in v2.0.0)- Cohere: Parameters Guide — how sampling parameters mathematically work